-Shane Turgeon is a writer, photographer, business owner, event coordinator, appraiser and avid collector of pop culture memorabilia and original artwork.
+Shane Turgeon is a photographer, writer, business owner, event coordinator, appraiser and avid dealer and collector of pop culture memorabilia and original artwork.
 He is based in Edmonton, Alberta, Canada.

 Contrary to popular belief, he is NOT a tattoo artist.

 Born in 1977, Shane Turgeon was the perfect age to grow up in the pop culture heyday of the late 1970s and 1980s.
 Unbeknownst to him at the time, Star Wars, GI Joe, Transformers, Masters of the Universe, and many other of the major properties of the time, including comic books, would have a significant influence on the direction of Turgeon’s life.

 In the late 1980s/early 1990s, as Turgeon grew older, he transitioned from playing with toys and reading comic books to actively collecting them on a more serious level.
 Over the years Turgeon’s collection was refined to feature items of higher quality and he was able to fund major purchases by buying other collections and reselling them for profit, which he continues to do to this day.

 In 2002, Turgeon combined his passion for Star Wars collecting with his passion for tattoo art and created the website www.tattoosandtoys.com.
 This led to Turgeon’s participation in Lucasfilm’s Celebration conventions where he heads up discussion panels on various Star Wars collecting subjects and organizes the tattoo programming for these incredibly popular Star Wars conventions.